Featured

 Maturity Stage

-After a large number of competitors enter the market and the number of prospective new customers decreases, the sales of a product often tend to stabilise.
+After a large number of competitors enter the market and the number of prospective new customers decreases, product sales often tend to stabilise.
 This denotes that a product’s life cycle has reached its maturity stage.
-The majority of consumer goods are at the mature phase of their life cycle, and the majority of their consumers are repeat customers as opposed to new ones.
+Most consumer goods are at the mature phase of their life cycle, and most of their consumers are repeated customers as opposed to new ones.
 Profits decline due to intense competition until only the strongest players survive.
 The stage of maturity lasts longer than the preceding stages.
 Quaker Oats and Ivory Soap are mature products; they have been on the market for more than a century.

 In the maturity stage, given the competitive environment, many items are heavily advertised to customers by stronger competitors.
 Promotional item techniques frequently emphasise the offering’s value and advantages, providing a competitive edge.
-During the mature stage, promotions directed at a company’s distributors may also expand.
+Promotions directed at a company’s distributors may also expand during the mature stage.
 Companies may reduce the price of mature items in order to compete with the market.

 When sales begin to decline and continue to fall, a product has reached the decline phase of its product life cycle.
 Changes in customer preferences, technological advancements, and substitutes that satisfy the same need can contribute to a fall in product demand during the decline phase.